 13. Early Excursion Bookings Recommended

 Excursions are reserved on board and have a limited number of spaces available for each time slot.
 They also come at an extra cost.
 For the two designated stops in the Bahamas, Nassau and Half Moon Cay island,two full days were enjoyed.
 We walked through the Bahamian popular attraction, Atlantis, before heading the Dolphin Cay to interact with dolphins and seals then stopping at a small local restaurant for lunch.
 On a separate day, we traveled to the remote Half Moon Cay where we snorkeled for a collective first time above a huge reef before enjoying the sands of its picturesque beach.
+Enjoyed it so much I had to snorkel in Negril when I returned home.

 14. Genuine Interactions with Locals